5 Ways to Make Money Writing Emails

 - If you'd like to specialize in the B2B market, look at Writing Email Copy for B2B Companies by Steve Slaunwhite.
 Steve's a B2B expert with over 16 years of experience writing B2B emails.
 He’ll teach you the five in-demand email types for B2B and how to write each one, how to grab the B2B reader’s attention and make sure your emails get opened, and much more.

 Just remember, no matter which path you choose …

 With 269 billion emails being sent a day, you can make a good living by specializing as an email writer.
-Or you can expand your writing business by offering emails as one of your copywriting services.
+You can start a copywriting business, or you can expand your existing business by offering emails as one of your services.

 Either way, I encourage you to give emails a shot.
 It’s a solid channel that has had continuous growth, increased ROI for companies, and shows no end in sight.

 If you have any further questions about the various directions you can go as an email writer, leave me a comment below and I'll be happy to guide you.
 Which email market would you like to write for?
 Please share in the comments.